phorton1/Arduino-libraries-FluidNC/readme.md

 I believe FluidNC and the ESP32 merit mass acceptance as the controller of choice for small to medium CNC machines.
-And I think it is of particular interest to makers and experimentors who want to build things that are not yet even conceived of.
+And I think it is of particular interest to makers and experimenters who want to build things that are not yet even conceived of.

 Therefore I've put a chunk of effort into abstracting it into library that